-Service providers shall conduct a screening of the client's needs and eligibility/ qualification for services as applicable.
-Eligibility/ service qualification screening must be conducted every six (6) months or when a change has occurred that impacts a client's eligibility for services.
+Service providers shall conduct a screening of the client's needs and eligibility/ qualification for Ryan White services as applicable.
+Eligibility/ service qualification screening must be conducted annually or when a change has occurred that impacts a client's eligibility for services.